neutraltone/awesome-stock-resources/README.md

 ### CC0-license

-All the resources below have specifically specified that their content is [CC0-licensed](https://creativecommons.org/publicdomain/zero/1.0/).
+All the resources below have specifically specified that their content is [:copyright: CC0-licensed](https://creativecommons.org/publicdomain/zero/1.0/).

 * [Alana](http://alana.io/) - Free “use how you want” stock photos.
 * [Barn Images](http://barnimages.com/)